 Rural Democracy Initiative (RDI) offers a high-impact program of coordinated rural civic engagement, communications, policy advocacy, and community organizing efforts.

-In 2020, we saw decisive increases in voter participation in nearly all of the counties where our grantees worked.
-These increases helped determine electoral outcomes in states like Wisconsin, Georgia, Arizona, and Pennsylvania.
+In 2020-22, our grantees recruited and supported local candidates with strong connections to their communities, knocked on tens of thousands of doors, and communicated about the issues on voters’ minds.
+We saw decisive increases in voter participation in many of the counties where our grantees worked, which helped determine electoral outcomes in states like Wisconsin, Georgia, Arizona, and Pennsylvania.

-RDI is a coalition of local and national rural innovators and aligned funders working in states where permanent, powerful, progressive civic infrastructure in small cities and towns will have the biggest impact on public opinion, elections, and redistricting processes.
-We are building sustainable infrastructure that supports rural people working to transform rural America — and therefore our national politics — for decades to come.
+Rural Democracy supports rural people working to transform their lives and communities to advance widely shared prosperity and democracy.
+We invest in civic infrastructure in small cities and towns to impact public opinion, elections, and redistricting processes, as well as pass policies that make a difference for rural people.
+We are building sustainable organizations that support rural people working to transform rural America — and therefore our national politics — for decades to come.

-Our two funds — the 501(c)(3) Heartland Fund and 501(c)(4) Rural Victory Fund - are the first funding collaboratives building progressive power across racially diverse communities in rural areas and small cities.
+Our two funds — the 501(c)(3) Heartland Fund and 501(c)(4) Rural Victory Fund are the first funding collaboratives built to support and connect local leaders working for progress across diverse communities in rural areas and small cities.

 Build Rural Power